Bali Statement Emphasizes Sustainable Hydropower as a Crucial Element for Low Carbon Economies

 1. Planning for future energy needs: With the increasing integration of variable renewables like wind and solar power, decision-makers are urged to collaborate across borders to determine the most effective mix of low carbon renewable energy technologies, crucial for sustainable development.

-2. Incentivizing sustainable hydropower development: To align with the Paris Agreement objectives and the UN Sustainable Development Goals, the (IEA) estimates that investment in hydropower must double to $100 billion annually, while maintaining and improving the existing asset fleet.
+2. Incentivizing sustainable hydropower development: To align with the Paris Agreement objectives and the UN Sustainable Development Goals, the International Energy Agency (IEA) estimates that investment in hydropower must double to $100 billion annually, while maintaining and improving the existing asset fleet.
 Achieving this entails establishing a level playing field for hydropower alongside other renewables.
 Policymakers are encouraged to implement market frameworks that incentivize and reduce the risks associated with new hydropower investments and upgrades, including compensation for non-energy services provided by hydropower projects.

 3. Accelerating renewables development: Current hydropower planning and approval processes often exceed five years, delaying the commencement of new projects and substantial modernization efforts and leading to a fallback on fossil fuels.
 Policymakers are urged to expedite the permitting and licensing procedures by enhancing their efficiency without compromising sustainability.